box/box-developer-changelog/content/2025/10-23-box-sdks-major-version.md

 # Box SDKs major version

-Introducing a new major release
+Introducing a new major release of Box SDKs that includes two packages — the manually maintained package and the generated package.
+The coexisting packages provide easy access to the latest Box API features and support gradual migration to the standalone generated package.

 <!-- more -->

 ## Overview

-Box core SDK packages are currently available in two major supported versions:
+To facilitate this migration process, there are two actively maintained major Box core SDK versions:

- * A version that follows sequential versioning for each SDK artifact.
-It includes two packages — the manually maintained package and the generated package.
-The coexisting packages support gradual migration to the generated one and provide easy access to the latest Box API features.
+* **The latest major version that follows sequential versioning includes:** the manually maintained package and the generated one.
+This SDK version enables leveraging coexisting packages at the same time, and serve as a transition phase.
+Support for the consolidated version of each Box core SDKs will continue in 2027.
- * Version 10, a consistent version number across all Box SDK artifacts.
+* `v10` includes **only the generated package**, a consistent version number across all Box SDK artifacts.

+## Additional information and migration guides

-For additional information and guidanece visit [Box SDK versioning strategy page][1].
+For additional information on recommended actions and migration guides visit [Box SDK versioning strategy page][1].

 ## Where to get support